OnboardingETHCR/Testing-Onboarding/modulo4-2.md

 ---

-### 🧰 Required Environment

-Before continuing, make sure you have the following installed:

-- <a href="https://nodejs.org/" target="_blank" rel="noopener noreferrer">Node.js</a> (version 18 or later)
-- npm (comes with Node.js)
-- A terminal or command line tool (Command Prompt, Terminal, or VS Code terminal)
-- A text editor (we recommend <a href="https://code.visualstudio.com/" target="_blank" rel="noopener noreferrer">Visual Studio Code</a>)

-If you’re using an online IDE like Replit or Gitpod, some steps may differ.

----

 ## 🤔 Why React?

 We chose **React** because it's one of the most widely-used frameworks for building modern user interfaces — and it’s especially popular in the Web3 space.
 Many dApps, developer tools, and libraries are built with React or designed to integrate with it.